Veterinarian About

 Career Roles & Responsibilities

-• Examine and treat animals on a first-come, first-serve basis as well as by appointment
+• Examine and treat animals on a first-come, first-served basis as well as by appointment

 • Cultivate positive relationships with customers and their animals through regular communication and excellent record-keeping